 If you are making Lemon Chicken specifically to freeze, then I recommend freezing the fried chicken and lemon sauce separately so the chicken doesn’t get soggy.

-TO FREEZE CHICKEN WITHOUT SAUCE:
+TO FREEZE CHICKEN AND SAUCE SEPARATELY:

 - Cook chicken according to directions.